How We Invest

 We use a negative screening process (divestment) to protect you from exposure to unsustainable assets.
 Our screening removes harmful investments that pose risks to your super and your future from our investment universe, and directs the flow of capital elsewhere.

 Divestment is one of our greatest tools to change systems, challenging the social licence of industries like fossil fuels and pressuring other investors to reject them.
-This process makes all our portfolios fossil fuel free, including companies and assets that provide services to the fossil fuel industry, like finance and transportation.
+This process screens out fossil fuels from our portfolio, including companies and assets that provide services to the fossil fuel industry, like finance and transportation.
 We believe that’s a smart investment strategy because, as the world works to limit global warming to 1.5 degrees, most fossil fuel companies will likely be worth less over time.

 It’s not just about what you do, it’s also what you don’t.